Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   This probe tracks picked result type, for each one it tracks the index where it appeared.
-  It's a keyed histogram where the keys are result types (see URLBAR_SELECTED_RESULT_TYPES).
+  It's a keyed histogram where the keys are result types (see SELECTED_RESULT_TYPES).
 For each key, this records the indexes of picked results for that result type.

 FX_URLBAR_SELECTED_RESULT_INDEX_BY_TYPE_2
   This probe tracks picked result type, for each one it tracks the index where it appeared.
-  It's a keyed histogram where the keys are result types (see URLBAR_SELECTED_RESULT_TYPES).
+  It's a keyed histogram where the keys are result types (see SELECTED_RESULT_TYPES).
 For each key, this records the indexes of picked results for that result type.

 Scalars